 Becket in Marousi, 1967.Photo (c) Marina Karagatsi

 During this period, Tsarouchis developed various interests, with emphasis on stage design.
 In 1930 he collaborated with Elli Papadimitriou, who was director of the Folks Arts store, with the aim of supporting folk craft industry, and made drawings for textiles, furniture, ceramics, and so on.
+He met Angeliki Hadjimichalis and studied folk costume.
 He learned Byzantine chant and the same year copied Fayum portraits in the National Archaeological Museum.

 In 1936 he returned to Greece via Rome and Naples, where he made an acquaintance with the painting of Pompeii.
 The paintings of the years 1936-1939 are clearly influenced by Matisse, though the colours used recall the colour scale of the posters painted by Spatharis and Dedousaros.
 In 1938, two years after his return to Greece, he held his first individual exhibition, with paintings of the years 1929-1938, in the Alexopoulos store in Nikis Street, Athens.
 These are paintings in which his personal style, the result of his studies and aspirations, begins to be apparent.
 He also participated the First Panhellenic Exhibition in the Zappeion, and designed the sets for Xenopoulos’s Stella Violandis at the Kotopouli Theatre.